vitessio/website/content/en/blog/2023-04-17-vtctldserver-api.md

 ### Structure

-A quick preface: We're going to mostly speak in generalities here, because to detail each individual special case, exception, and difference could turn this blog post into a novel-length [reamde][reamde].
+A quick preface: We're going to mostly speak in generalities here, because to detail each individual special case, exception, and difference could turn this blog post into a novel-length [readme][readme].
 We strongly advise checking the actual protobuf definitions and client `--help` output for a permanently-authoritative source.

 In general, we created one unary RPC for each vtctl command that the old CLI tooling advertised.